antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 This aids users in evaluating if the API will provide the information they are looking for, more so than verbose descriptions of responses.

 When implementing an API end users can use examples to get started quickly.
-Therefore examples **SHOULD** be functional (i.e. use a real ids) using safe, sensible defaults for real world, typical requests.
+Therefore examples **SHOULD** be functional (i.e. use real endpoints and resources) using safe, sensible defaults for real world, typical, requests.

 Documentation **SHOULD** clarify any extreme values or lists of acceptable values, these **SHOULD NOT** be defined within examples.

-Examples **SHOULD** be runnable with a minimum of effort, ideally from the browser or the command line.
+Examples **SHOULD** be useable with a minimum of effort, ideally from the browser or the command line.
 Provision for features such as authentication/authorisation **SHOULD** be made, such as:

-* Use public methods (where available)
+* Using public methods (where available)
-* Use test credentials which may return fake data but sufficiently similar to read data to be useful for testing, e.g. give fake but realistic ship positions.
+* Using test credentials which may return fake data but are sufficiently similar to real data to be useful e.g. give fake, but realistic, ship positions
-* Show typical responses users can inspect to get a good idea what they would get.
+* Show typical responses users can inspect to receive

 Complex APIs, where requests cannot be tested within a browser, **SHOULD** still offer some way to experiment.
 Commonly this is done using an API 'explorer' or 'playground'.
-In addition to self hosted solutions there are a number of SAAS options, though millage may vary in supporting complex APIs.
+In addition to self hosted solutions there are a number of SAAS options to provide this functionality, though millage may vary.

 Sources: